MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 ##### Implement Microsoft 365 Backup and Azure Backup for all business data

-Once you are satisfied that Microsoft 365 Backup and Azure Backup is working for your critical data and has been tested in recovery exercises, you can now extend it to include all your business data.
+Once you're satisfied that Microsoft 365 Backup and Azure Backup is working for your critical data and has been tested in recovery exercises, you can now extend it to include all your business data.

 ##### Implement Azure Site Recovery for all workloads

-Once you are satisfied that Azure Site Recovery is working for your critical data and has been tested in recovery exercises, you can now extend it to include all your business data.
+Once you're satisfied that Azure Site Recovery is working for your critical data and has been tested in recovery exercises, you can now extend it to include all your business data.

 ##### Gain visibility into network traffic